-Although these theories have been proposed and are supported by evidence, they may not be sufficient enough to elicit the cause of EPD on a case-by-case basis.
-Although, for example, EPD is a case in the early stage of newly diagnosed type 2 diabetes, no evidence to support these five hypotheses may be detected.
+Although these theories have been proposed and are supported by evidence, they may not be sufficient to identify the cause of EPD on a case-by-case basis.
+However, for example, in a case of EPD in the early stage of newly diagnosed type 2 diabetes, no evidence to support these five hypotheses may be detected.

-The early diagnosis of EPD cases and initiation of treatment in the required patients are important.
+The early diagnosis of EPD cases and initiation of treatment are important.
 From this point of view, it is also important to obtain clinical clues and to apply clinical practice to the diagnosis of mild to moderate cases.
 Direct or indirect EPD testing for all diabetic patients is not cost-effective.
 In this context, we need to know which diabetic patients should be tested.
 Factors that show or suggest the presence of EPD in diabetic patients are given in Table 1.
-Typically, Types 1, 2, or even 3 diabetes mellitus (DM) is included in the studies, and many studies have reported that the factors that determine EPD are independent of the type of diabetes.
+Typically, Types 1, 2, or even 3 DM is included in the studies, and many studies have reported that the factors that determine EPD are independent of the type of diabetes.
 However, different interpretations were made in the subgroup analysis conducted in certain studies.
 For example, Larger et al[40] reported that EPD is associated with vasculopathy in patients with Type 2 DM, and this relationship is not reported in Type 1 DM.
 In the following, the determinant or diagnostic factors of EPD in diabetic patients were discussed individually.
-However, you should keep in mind when reading this information that the number of studies related to some factors is very low (e.g., histopathological findings, symptoms and clinical findings).
-In many studies, patient characteristics are heterogeneous, and study designs alongside methodologies used are different.
+However, it is important to note that the number of studies related to some factors is very low (e.g., histopathological findings, symptoms and clinical findings).
+In many studies, patient characteristics are heterogeneous, and study designs and methodologies are different.
 Furthermore, the prospective controlled study is almost negligible.
 For these reasons, it is very difficult to comment on the degree of sensitivity and specificity of the aforementioned factors according to the current data.

 Changes in the histopathological structure of the pancreas

-It has long been known that exocrine pancreas can be changed structurally and functionally in diabetic patients[16].
+It has long been known that the exocrine pancreas can change structurally and functionally in diabetic patients[16].
 Moreover, these ultrastructural disorders have been diagnosed in the majority of patients without evidence of chronic pancreatitis.
-In the exocrine pancreas structure of patients with Types 1 and 2 diabetes, fibrosis was found to be significantly different compared to healthy controls, and ductal structure was preserved[16].
+In the exocrine pancreas of patients with Types 1 and 2 diabetes, fibrosis was found to be significantly different compared to healthy controls, and ductal structure was preserved[16].
 In a Japanese study, lymphocytic infiltration was observed in the pancreas of approximately half of patients with Type 1 diabetes[20].
 In an autopsy study conducted in Denmark, diabetes was found to be more frequent among patients with chronic mild inflammation[41].
-Although it may seem possible to evaluate histopathologically this provided that the exocrine structure of the pancreas is affected or not in diabetic patients, it nevertheless cannot be used in daily practice.
+Although it may seem possible to histopathologically evaluate whether the exocrine structure of the pancreas is affected in diabetic patients, it cannot be used in daily practice.

 Duration of diabetes